Monet's gift to France

 Monet’s reluctance to part with his masterpiece is still apparent today.
-Unlike other Parisian museums such as the Louvre, the Orangerie remains relatively less visited by tourists, allowing you time with the Water Lilies.
+Unlike other Parisian museums such as the Louvre, the Orangerie remains relatively less visited by tourists, allowing you time with the Water Lilies for a memorable travel experience.
 Take the time to look closely and you will see that several patches of canvas remain blank, a testament to the troubled creation of the paintings.

 If this article has interested you in experiencing the tranquility of the Water Lilies, Odyssey Traveller runs a number of tours that visit Paris.
-Designed for the active senior traveller, these tours will introduce you to the rich art, history, and culture of Paris while giving you time to independently explore the city, allowing you to make time for a visit to the Orangerie:
+Designed for the active senior traveller, these tours will introduce you to the rich art, history, culture and iconic landmarks of Paris while giving you time to independently explore the city, allowing you to make time for a visit to the Orangerie: